 Are there costs for participating in the experience or will I be paid?
 What other costs need to be considered (vaccinations, visas, health insurance, flights, transportation etc.)?
 Are deposits required?

 Timing: How long is the experience?
 Will the experience start and finish within the timeframe of the course?
-(Note: It is okay if the experience starts before the course and/or finishes after the course, but you must inform the host organization of the start/end dates of the course for risk management purposes).
+(Note: It is okay if the experience starts before the course and/or finishes after the course, but you must inform your instructor and the host organization of the start/end dates of the course for risk management purposes).

 What language(s) do you need to speak to succeed?